ITALIAN POLITICAL SYSTEM

 The upper house in the Italian political system is the Senate which has equal legislative rights to the Chamber of Deputies.
 It has 315 members elected by all Italian citizens older than 25.

 309 members are elected by a system of proportional representation system based upon party lists for the 20 regions of Italy.
+The minimum age for candidates is 40.

 As mentioned earlier, an oddity of the Italian Parliament is the representation given to Italians abroad.
 Therefore, as well as the 309 nationally elected Senators, there are 6 elected in four distinct foreign constituencies.